GuanceCloud/guance-docs/docs/en/integrations/huawei_SYS.AS.md

 ---
 title: 'HUAWEI SYS.AS'
-summary: 'Use the「观测云云同步」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.'
+summary: 'Use the「Guance Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.'
 __int_icon: 'icon/huawei_SYS.AS'
 dashboard:

-  - desc: 'HUAWEI SYS.AS 内置视图'
+  - desc: 'HUAWEI CLOUD SYS.AS Dashboard'
     path: 'dashboard/zh/huawei_SYS.AS'

 monitor:
-  - desc: 'HUAWEI SYS.AS 监控器'
+  - desc: 'HUAWEI CLOUD SYS.AS Monitor'
     path: 'monitor/zh/huawei_SYS.AS'

 ---

 <!-- markdownlint-disable MD025 -->
-# HUAWEI SYS.AS
+# HUAWEI CLOUD SYS.AS
 <!-- markdownlint-enable -->

-Use the「观测云云同步」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.
+Use the「Guance Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.

 ## Config {#config}